microchip-pic-avr-examples/pic18f16q40-quadrature-decoder/README.md

 ![Waveform 2](./images/waveform2.PNG)

 Both images were taken with a test signal of ~30Hz.
 Between runs, the wires to A and B were switched, causing 1 CLC to become active while the other becomes inactive.
 The output of the CLCs is internally routed to either TMR1 or TMR3.
 The rising edge of the output causes the timer to count.
-Normally TMR1 or TMR3 is used as an interrupt, however since the pulse count is unknown and is likely to be relatively small, it makes more sense to use a timer (such as TMR2) as an interrupt to poll the number of pulses in each.
+Normally the TMR1 or TMR3 peripherals are used as an interrupt, however since the pulse count is unknown and is likely to be relatively small, it makes more sense to use a timer (such as TMR2) as an interrupt to poll the number of pulses in each.

-If the encoder was spun in the same direction between each polling event, then one of the timers will be 0, while the other will contain a value.
-If the direction was changed, then both counters will be non-zero.
-To find the net direction, subtract one of the timers from the other.
-The sign of this value indicates the net direction, while the value indicates the surplus of pulses in that direction.
+The simple way to get the number of pulses in TMR1/3 is to stop the timer, read the value, reset the counter to 0, and start it again.
+However, if a pulse occurs, then it will be missed by the timer.
+A better approach is to use the relative difference between each polling event.
+If the encoder was spun in the same direction between each polling event, then the difference in values (current to old) will be 0, while the other will change.
+If the direction of rotation was changed between polling events, then both counters will have non-zero differences.

-The maximum frequency of this example will be determined by how often a polling event occurs.
-For a user-interface encoder, the number of pulses is likely to be small, thus a larger time between polling events is appropriate.
-If the encoder is on a motor, then a faster polling rate is required.
-Enabling the overflow interrupt for TMR1/3 will detect the condition where the polling rate is too slow.
+To find the net direction of rotation, subtract the net change of one of the timers from the other.
+The sign of this value indicates whether the encoder is turning clockwise or counter-clockwise.
+The magnitude of this value represents (approximately) how far it has rotated.

 ## Summary
-The Core Independent Peripherals on the PIC18F16Q40 provide a flexible means of implementing more complex operations.
-In this case, the quadrature decoder is almost completely done in hardware - the amount of software required is minimized.
+In this example, a quadrature decoder was almost entirely implemented in hardware on the PIC18F16Q40 device.
+This implementation minimizes the amount of software required, freeing up the CPU to perform other tasks.
+This code example can be adapted to fit the needs of the system - with a few tweaks, this example could become an I2C target or this example could become the primary microcontroller of the entire system.